 Grade Total Marks

-C+ ≥ 50
+C+ > 50

-С ≥ 40 to < 50
+С > 40 to < 50

-D $\geq$ 30 to < 40
+D > 30 to < 40

 F < 30

-- Supplementary of Laboratory Courses: Those students who fail in the practical subjects are allowed to take supplementary Examination.
+- 3.9.5 Supplementary of Laboratory Courses- Those students who fail in the practical subjects are allowed to take supplementary Examination.
 For such practical subjects concerned students are required to carry out practical work for three days and then take viva-voce/practical test on the fourth day.
 The maximum grade awarded for the supplementary Examination shall be up to C+ (four grades comprising F, D, C and C+).
-Those students who again get F grade will have to register a fresh in the practical courses, whenever next available in the regular semester. - Supplementary for Dissertations: There shall be no supplementary examinations for Dissertations.

-5.8.7 Treatment of failed students
+Those students who again get F grade will have to register a fresh in the practical courses, whenever next available in the regular semester. - 3.9.6 Supplementary for Projects.
+There shall be no supplementary examinations for the projects (both Minor as well as Major).
+However, for minor projects, the grades shall be finalized before the end semester examination.
+The fail students shall be informed of same and given extra time of 10-12 days.
+Their performance shall be reviewed again and results then shall be finalized along with other results of the semester. - 3.9.7 Treatment of failed students

-If a student fails in the Supplementary Examination, he/she shall have to re-register for the subject, in the immediate following corresponding regular semester, where the subject is on offer.
+If a student fails in the Supplementary Examination, he/she shall have to re-register for the subject asper 5.1.1 (b), 5.1.1 (c), 5.1.1 (d),